-Convertible and detachable 2-in-1 laptops may have been around for only a handful of years now, but pretty much everyone has taken a liking to them.
-These tablets-that-double-as-laptops aren’t as limited in functionality as iPads and Android slates, but they’re far better travelers than traditional notebook computers, like the Surface Laptop.
+Convertible and detachable 2-in-1 laptops may only have been around for a handful of years now, but pretty much everyone has taken a liking to them.
+These tablets-that-double-as-laptops aren’t as limited in functionality as iPads and Android slates, but they’re far better travelers than traditional notebooks, like the Surface Laptop.

-Nearly every one of the top 2-in-1 laptops on the shelves in 2017 ship with Windows 10 pre-installed.
-Though there are some odd examples like the Cube iWork 1X that comes jam-packed with both Windows and Android, those hybrids are few and far between.
-The most common convertibles are transformative Microsoft machines.
+Nearly every one of the top 2-in-1 laptops on the shelves in 2018 ship with Windows 10 pre-installed on their interface.
+Though there are some odd examples like the Cube iWork 1X that comes jam-packed with both Windows and Android, those hybrids are few and far in between.
+The most common convertibles are the trans-formative Microsoft machines.

 Not all of the best 2-in-1 laptops are the same, however.
 Some are bundled with styluses as neat little designer-centric embellishments, while others are free of bells and whistles.
 At the same time, you’ll notice that certain 2-in-1 laptops make use of 360-degree hinges while the rest in the pack take advantage of detachable screens, independent of their physical keyboards.